Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    "approved_at_utc","integer?","Unix time when the comment was approved. `null` if not approved or the current user is not a moderator of the subreddit."
    "subreddit","string","The subreddit name.
 E.g., `IAmA`"
    "selftext","string","The body text of the submission.
-Empty string if it is a link post."
+Empty string if it is not a text or poll post."
+   "selftext_html?","string?","The HTML of the post.
+This will be null if it is not a text or poll post.

+   This key will not exist if the object was returned from `POST /api/editusertext`."
    "author_fullname?","string","The full ID36 of the author.

    This attribute is not available if the post was removed or deleted."